HosamHasanRamadan/github_vault/blogs/flutter_journy_notes/flutter_journey_notes.md

   The app behaves very weird when screen is locked while running

-### I have the nature of lazy loaded providers in Riverpod 😡
+### I hate the nature of lazy loaded providers in Riverpod 😡

+### Business logic name consistency
+For example if you want  change football to soccer in your app that's a huge change in terms of backend and frontend .
+I don't know how to overcome this problem without producing a lot of changes and shitty workarounds.
+Also, it is very crucial between the teams' communication.